nathanmarlor/promptathon/levels/foundation/04-function-specific/samples-finance.md

 Context: Q3 results showing operating profit down 42% vs budget.
 Main drivers: revenue shortfall from delayed deals, gross margin compression from higher cloud costs.
 Some favourable OpEx variance.

+Language: Plain English, no jargon.
+Lead with business impact.

+Examples: Structure as:
+- What happened (headline)
+- Why it matters
+- What we're doing about it

 Audience: Business unit leaders, not finance people.
+They want implications, not accounting mechanics.

 Request:
 1. Explain the Q3 performance in plain English (under 200 words)